November 25, 2012

 Well, that explains why the bottles looked like that...

-It's taken a while to refine our ideas and techniques, but we're finally ready to bring our first offering to you, the puzzle-buying public: we call it Dali Bottles.
-Each sculpture is made from a dozen real beer bottles, plucked from certain doom in the recycling bin.
-Sarah first melts each bottle separately in the kiln overnight, flattening it like all of the air has gone out of it.
-Then she stacks all twelve bottles up in a random, circular arrangement and runs that though the kiln one final time.
+It took us a while to refine our ideas and techniques, but we finally got something worth offering to you, the puzzle-buying public: we call it Dali Bottles.
+Each sculpture is made from about a dozen real beer bottles, plucked from certain doom in the recycling bin.
+We first melt each bottle separately in the kiln overnight, flattening it like all of the air has gone out of it.
+Then we stack all of the bottles up in a random, circular or square arrangement and run that though the kiln one final time.
 The bottles in the stack slump over and hang on one another like the watches in that famous Salvador Dali painting, each conforming so tightly to the ones beneath it that there's literally no space left at all.
 When you're putting the stack back together, you will have no doubt whatsoever when you get one into the correct position: it 'clicks' into place so strongly, so surprisingly, and just so satisfyingly that you'll find it impossible not to smile.
 Really, folks: I cannot convey to you clearly enough how truly wonderful that feels.

 There is no airspace between those bottles!